What is Group Income Protection?

 Is Group Income Protection Taxable?

-Employers can benefit from tax advantages when looking to set up group income protection.
+Employers can benefit from tax advantages when looking to set up Group Income Protection.
 As they are paying for the employee benefit, employers will usually be entitled to get corporation tax relief on the premiums paid.

-Employees can also benefit from the fact that the policy is not usually treated as a taxable P11D benefit in kind, so no additional tax is usually to be paid by employees for this superb benefit.
+Employees can also benefit from the fact that the policy is not usually treated as a taxable P11D benefit in kind, so no additional tax is usually paid by employees for this superb benefit.